MosesSupposes/Purescript-By-Example/text/chapter5.md

 ```haskell
 {{#include ../exercises/chapter5/src/Data/Picture.purs:exampleLine}}
 ```

-To construct the points `p1` and `p2`, we apply the `Point` constructor to its single argument, which is a record.

 So, constructing values of algebraic data types is simple, but how do we use them?
 This is where the important connection with pattern matching appears: the only way to consume a value of an algebraic data type is to use a pattern to match its constructor.